kavia-common/BankApp-179898/README.md

 - `JAVA_HOME`
 - and finally `java` from your `PATH`

-If any of these point to a Java version lower than 21, the script prints a clear error and exits with a non-zero status so CI or preview systems can stop early.
+If any of these point to a Java version lower than 21, the script prints a clear error and exits with a non-zero status so CI or preview systems can stop early **for the Java 21 path**.

-> Tip: On some platforms a variable like `JAVA_TOOLCHAIN_JAVA21_HOME` is already defined; you can align it with the project conventions via:
+> Tip: On some platforms a variable like `JAVA_TOOLCHAIN_JAVA21_HOME` is already defined; you can align it
+> with the project conventions via:
 > ```bash
 > export JAVA_21_HOME="$JAVA_TOOLCHAIN_JAVA21_HOME"
 > export JAVA_HOME="$JAVA_21_HOME"